AnnaDomePas/SP_gradient/README.md

 This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creators

-### Reference of the manuscript:
+### Reference:
-Doménech-Pascual, A., Chavez Rodriguez, L., Han, X., Casas-Ruiz, J. P., Ferriol-Ciurana, J., Donhauser, J., Jordaan, K., Allison, S. D., Frossard, A., Ramond, J.-B., Priemé, A., Romaní, A. M. (2025).
+Doménech-Pascual, A., Rodriguez, L. C., Han, X., Casas-Ruiz, J. P., Ferriol-Ciurana, J., Donhauser, J., Jordaan, K., Allison, S. D., Frossard, A., Priemé, A., Ramond, J.-B., & Romaní, A. M. (2025).
 Soil functions are shaped by aridity through soil properties and the microbial community structure.
-Applied Soil Ecology. https://doi.org/10.1016/j.apsoil.2025.106313
+Applied Soil Ecology, 213, 106313. https://doi.org/10.1016/j.apsoil.2025.106313